helena69hme/Git/week2/review.md

 ```
   $ git branch -vv
-  master      b31f87c85 [origin/master] "my sample commit"
+  main      b31f87c85 [origin/main] "my sample commit"
   new-feature b760e04ed "my branch is strong"
 ```

-From this command's output, you can see that the local branch master is tracking the remote-tracking branch origin/master, and the local branch new-feature is not tracking anything.
+From this command's output, you can see that the local branch main is tracking the remote-tracking branch origin/main, and the local branch new-feature is not tracking anything.

 "Tracking local branches" are useful.
 They allow you to run `git pull` and `git push` without specifying which branch to use.